absinthe0223/guide/Employment-Policies/supplemental-policies-for-remote-employees-and-contractors.md

 ### You must COMPLETE work, on time, to get your full compensation.

+You are not paid to do work.
+You are paid to COMPLETE work that moves the company to our goals.
+If you are working, but not completing, expect that some of your work payments might be deferred until your activities are completed.
+If you continue to miss deadlines and otherwise deliver incomplete or unfinished work, the company has the right to reduce your payments to reflect poor work quality and deliveries.
+And, to be clear, continued missing of deadlines and delivery of poor quality work will result in termination--including reduction of your final paycheck and non-payment of deferred compensation.

+### Up to 50% of your compensation will be deferred and payable on major deliverables.

 You are paid to do work regularly and recurring.
-But, unless there is an exception, there will also be a bonus component to your compensation when you get work done requested of you.
+As such, the usual and customary procedure is that there will also be a bonus component to your compensation.
 This is to ensure you understand that while we value you "working", we value more you COMPLETING more than working.
-This will be 10-50% of your total compensation.
+This will be 30% of your total compensation.
 So, get things done.

+You will bill 100% of your time.
+Our accounting department will "defer" payment of a percentage fo this compensation to reflect this deferred compensation component.
+When you complete the major deliverable, your deferred compensation will be paid on your next payment (and your balance will revert to 0, starting to accure for the next deliverable).

+This is to keep you focused onm your main goal/initiative, and to reward completion of activities.

-If you do not have this bonus component, and you choose to leave the company with unfinished work, and you do so without a graceful transition period as defined in your offer letter, expect that your last paycheck will be garnished to reflect the uncompleted work and lack of transition.
+### If you leave the company with unfinished work, your last paycheck will be garished for this work.

+Transitions happen.
+However, if you choose to transition without a graceful transition period (in your offer letter, or 1 month), expect that your last paycheck will be reduced to reflect the uncompleted work and lack of transition costs to the company.

 ### If you miss a deliverable, even if you don't bill for the time, you acknowledge there is STILL a cost to the company.